therealogre/HelensvaleConnect/USER_MANUAL.md

 ## Conclusion

-HelensvaleConnect is a comprehensive marketplace platform designed to revolutionize local service discovery in South Africa.
-With its advanced features, social media integration, and ambassador program, it provides a complete solution for both service providers and customers.
+HelensvaleConnect is a comprehensive marketplace platform designed to revolutionize local service discovery in Zimbabwe, starting with Helensvale, Borrowdale, and expanding across Harare.
+With its advanced USD payment features, social media integration, and ambassador program, it provides a complete solution for both service providers and customers in the Zimbabwean market.

 For additional support or feature requests, please contact our development team or submit an issue on our GitHub repository.